-Our internship pipeline programs with local colleges are helping us to fill our critical need for court interpreters.
-And our warrant clearance events assist people in clearing old outstanding warrants.
+Our internship pipeline programs with local colleges are helping us fill our critical need for court interpreters.
+And our warrant clearance events across the state assist people in clearing old outstanding warrants.
 This kind of meaningful community engagement helps promote trust and faith in our courts.